Zacky2613/The-Watcher/README.md

 ## Setup

 1. After adding the bot to your server type this command into the channel you would like nword reports to be funnled into `!setchannel @admin_ping`
-2. If any offenders try to bypass the bot my using special characters you can run the command `!blacklist @user#0001` or `!blacklist 11111111111 (userid)` and force them to only use the characters on the standard qwerty keyboard.
+2. If someone bypasses using special characters run the command `!blacklist @user#0001` or `!blacklist (userid)` and force them to only use the characters on the standard QWERTY keyboard.

 ## How it works